PaulApivat/paulapivat/content/post/mlaas/index.md

     app.run(host='0.0.0.0', port=5000, debug=True)
 ```

-You can just run `localhost:5000` and get `Helloworld` or make a request to get the **area**, for example: `http://localhost:5000/area?w=20&h=33`.
+You can just run `localhost:5000` and get `Helloworld` or make a request to get the **area**, for example: `http://localhost:5000/area?w=20&h=33` (this yeilds 660)

 ## Training a Logistic Regression classification model

-After setting up some demo API endpoints, it's time to create a basic machine learning model.
+After setting up some API endpoints, it's time to create a basic machine learning model.
 We'll create a logistic regression model to classify flowers from the **Iris** dataset.
-This will be created in **one** `jupyter notebook`.
+This will be created in *one* `jupyter notebook`.

 We'll load all required libraries.
 ```